Skip to main content

 About 20 percent of donations get a second life at a thrift store, while the rest are repurposed into cleaning rags, insulation and stuffing.
 The program doesn’t take wet items or textiles infested with bedbugs.
 There are a variety of drop-off points around King County.

-If you have kids clothing that you no longer need, or no longer fits, Legacy Bundles might be your answer.
+If you have kids clothing that you no longer need, or that no longer fits, Legacy Bundles might be your answer.
 Simply select your swap option and pick out the items you want to receive (you can only select the type of item, size and gender) and Legacy Bundles will send you a prepaid bag in the mail.
 When the bag arrives, fill it up with 30 items of kids clothes (size newborn through 5T) and send it back.
-After your items are processed you’ll get another bag in the mail containing 30 new-to-you piece of kids clothes.
+After your items are processed you’ll get another bag in the mail containing 30 new-to-you pieces of kids clothes.
 When your kid’s closet is ready for another refresh, go through the process again to receive a new bag (each bag costs $39).
 Pretty genius!
 (They have detailed info about items they can and cannot accept, so make sure you read it thoroughly.)

 Electronics